pyth-network/pyth-crosschain/ethereum/Deploying.md

 # 2. Export the secret recovery phrase for the deployment account.
 export MNEMONIC=$(cat path/to/mnemonic)

-# 3. Make sure that third_party/pyth/multisig-wh-message-builder/keys/key.json
+# 3. If you are modifying an existing contract, make sure that third_party/pyth/multisig-wh-message-builder/keys/key.json
 # has the proper operational key for interacting with the multisig.
 Please follow
 # the corresponding notion doc for more information about the keys.